 3. Using mentor text allows students to listen to the skills in action.

 There is no better model than sharing books that students love and that they can relate to.
 Students are able to connect to books and also see and hear the focused skill in action.
-When they are engaged in a text, they can remember the specific parts and skills that relate to them.
-You can apply a focused reading or writing skill with the book you are reading.
-There are so many skills within books, you can use them over and over again to focus on different teaching moments.
+When they are engaged in a text, they can remember the specific parts and the skills that relate to them.
+You can apply a focused reading or writing skill to the book you are reading.
+There are so many skills within books, you can use the same books over and over again to focus on different teaching moments.

 4. You can target specific skills in the text.

 Picture books are FILLED with skills to discuss with your students.
 As you read, you can target and discuss those skills to help students focus on the topic at hand.
-You can target and retarget those skills when students are engaged and comprehending the text.
+You can target and retarget those skills when students are engaged and immersed in the text.
 You can use the same book to model more than one skill in action.
-The stories and skills in text leave a big impact on your students.
+The stories that are told and the skills that are modeled within a text leave a big impact on your students.

-Mentor text are engaging for students because they are usually short, colorful, and have fun pictures.
-Students of any age enjoy listening to a good book!
-Students remain engaged while you are reading but also learn important life skills such as empathy, compassion, and inclusion.
+Mentor texts are engaging for students because they are usually short, colorful, and have fun pictures.
+Students of any age enjoy listening to a good book.
+Students remain engaged while you are reading aloud, but also learn important life skills such as empathy, compassion, and inclusion.
 You can choose books based on students' interests and include books that feature a variety of characters that students can relate to.
-All while you are focusing on a specific skill!!
+All while you are focusing on a specific skill!

-Mentor text are such an effective way to inspire students’ learning.
-They become immersed in the books through your expression, the pictures, and the stories and they can use those feelings as they read and write.
+Mentor texts are such an effective way to inspire students’ learning.
+They become immersed in the books through your expression, the pictures, and the stories.
+They can then use those feelings as they read and write on their own.

-For a free list of suggested mentor text, you can subscribe here!
-This list has more than 100 suggested text that I love to use in the classroom for different skills and classroom themes…and the skills are all listed for you!
+I have put together a list of suggested mentor texts, just for you.
+This list has more than 100 suggested texts that I love, and I know you will love to use them in your classroom for different skills and classroom themes…and the best part is that all of the skills are listed for you!

-Here are some resources that focus on specific skills, using mentor text:
+You can check out some of my favorite resources that focus on specific skills while using mentor text: